 The second prong of our marketing effort involves fostering grassroots relationships in the local community.
 Each Sportsman's Warehouse store employs a variety of outreach tools to build local awareness.
 One key component to our local marketing strategy is hosting events throughout the year, targeting a variety of end-user customer profiles (such as hunters, campers, anglers and women).
 Our store base hosts or facilitates thousands of in-store and offsite seminars and events per year, such as ladies' night, Waterfowl Weekend, Maintain the Terrain, and loyalty member events.
-We are also active in supporting a variety of conservation groups, such as Ducks Unlimited, Rocky Mountain Elk Foundation, Mule Deer Foundation and the National Wild Turkey Federation, both at the corporate level and through store employee local memberships and participation.
 Company representatives attend more than 600 events annually to provide support for these organizations and to solidify ties between their members and the Sportsman's Warehouse brand.
 Such grass roots marketing campaigns and local outreach enable us to reduce our initial marketing spend in connection with new store openings.
 We believe that these initiatives are highly cost-effective tools to create brand awareness and engender a loyal community of local customers, as well as differentiate Sportsman's Warehouse from its national competitors.